 Ascension Day (Christi Himmelfahrt) 6th Thursday after Easter

 National Day (Nationalfeiertag) 26 October

 - Smoking Unless a separate room has been set aside, smoking is not allowed in restaurants, wherever food is served or in all but the smallest, one-room drinking venues.
 That's the theory.
 In practice Austria is a smoker's paradise as controls are lax.
 It’s legal to smoke anywhere on outdoor terraces.
 Most hotels stick to the smoking ban.

 Taxes & Refunds

-Mehrwertsteuer (MWST; value-added tax) in Austria is 20% for most goods (included in the price).
-Look for shops with a ‘Global Refund Tax Free Shopping’ sticker to reclaim about 13% on single purchases over €75 (by non-EU citizens/residents); see www.globalrefund.com.
-Refund desks are at department stores Gerngross and Steffl (Vienna) and Kastner & Öhler (Graz), as well as Vienna and Salzburg airports.
+Mehrwertsteuer (MWST; value-added tax) in Austria is 20% for most goods.
+Look for the ‘Global Refund Tax Free Shopping’ sticker to reclaim about 13% on single purchases over €75 (by non-EU citizens/residents); see www.globalrefund.com.
+Refund desks are at major department stores, as well as Vienna and Salzburg airports.
 It’s best to claim refunds before leaving the country.

 - Austria's international access code is 00; its country code is 43.

 - Each town and region has its own area code beginning with ‘0’ (eg ‘01’ for Vienna).
 Drop this when calling from outside Austria; use it for all landline calls inside Austria except for local calls or special toll and toll-free numbers.

 - Austrian mobile (Handy) telephone numbers begin with 0650 or higher up to 0699 (eg 0664 plus the rest of the number).
 Numbers beginning with 0900 are exorbitantly charged and best avoided.
 Some large organisations have ‘050’ numbers, which do not need an area code (a local call from a landline, but more expensive from a mobile phone).